 ON THIS PAGE: You will find some basic information about childhood brain stem glioma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Brain Stem Glioma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the brain stem

 The brain stem connects the brain to the spinal cord.
 The brain stem is the lowest portion of the brain, located above the back of the neck.
 It controls many of the body’s basic functions, such as motor skills, sensory activity, coordination and walking, the beating of the heart, and breathing.
 It has 3 parts:

 The midbrain, which develops from the middle of the brain